 Q: I am an employee, but rarely drive to campus.
 I have an appointment this week and need to bring my car.
 How can I park near my office?

-A: Simply come into our office with your vehicle informaiton on the day you need a permit.
+A: Simply come into our office with your vehicle information on the day you need a permit.
 We can issue you a temporary employee day permit for $7.
 Daily permits are also available online.
 Visit Manage My Parking to order and print yours today!

 Q: Should I order a full-year permit if I am not sure I will be returning in the spring?

-If your intent to return for spring is contingent on approval of your application for study abroad, an internship program, or a student teaching program, please contact our office to request an exception.
+If your intent to return for spring is contingent upon approval of your application for study abroad, an internship program, or a student teaching program, please contact our office to request an exception.
 We encourage students to purchase a full year permit to save money in case the application is not approved, but if accepted to a student abroad program, internship, or student teaching, you may return the permit for a partial refund.

 Q: I received a citation for the first time.
 What should I do?